 Description

-Summer Vegetable Orzo Salad is a light and fresh pasta salad, loaded with grilled corn and zucchini, peaches, basil and feta.
+This Grilled Summer Vegetable Orzo Salad is a light and fresh pasta salad, loaded with grilled corn, zucchini and peaches.
 It brings together the best of summer ingredients, making it the perfect side dish for BBQs, picnics and potlucks.

 Ingredients